WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 3. Roof rafters

-Leaving the leak issue on your shed roof for longer will affect not only the roof boards but also the rafters.
-If this is the case, you’ll have to fix the sheathing first (refer to #2).
+Delaying fixing the leak on your shed roof can damage the roof boards and rafters.
+If this happens, you’ll need to address the sheathing first (see #2).

-When fixing the rafter, you may adjoin it with the existing damaged rafter.
-This means cutting it to the exact dimensions of the other rafters then affixing it.
+When repairing a rafter, you may connect it to the existing damaged one.
+This involves cutting it to match the dimensions of the other rafters and then attaching it.
+As a result, the new rafter will sit next to the damaged one.

 Shingle roof repair